kpetersen/kpetersen.github.io/words/_posts/2011-12-7-childhood-dream.markdown

 The show was unlike anything I could have imagined.
 There was no band, only Garth Brooks and his guitar.
 He spent the first hour of the show telling stories of his childhood, moments that helped shape him as one of the greatest country music artists ever.
 He played a ton of songs, too, songs that inspired him to be the singer and songwriter that he is today.
 I had no idea the man was so funny!
 Garth was so at-ease on stage.
 He knew he had us from the start, and he never let us down.
-He spent the second hour and a half playing the songs that his fans all know and love -- _The River_, _The Dance_, _Callin' Baton Rouge_, _That Summer_, _Shameless_, and so many, many more.
+He spent the second hour and a half playing the songs that his fans all know and love -- "The River", "The Dance", "Callin' Baton Rouge", "That Summer", "Shameless", and so many, many more.
 About halfway through his set of personal songs, the unimaginable happened.
 He finished a song then began talking about another famous country music star, one who had a bunch of Grammys and who was an inspiration to him.
 AND THEN HE BROUGHT HER ON STAGE!!
 That's right, Tricia Yearwood walked out on stage, and she and Garth sang a duet.
 And then she made me cry.
 I absolutely could not believe my luck.
-She sang, with Garth Brooks playing guitar for her, _She's in Love with the Boy_, that song I mentioned earlier about Katie and Tommy falling in love and getting married.
+She sang, with Garth Brooks playing guitar for her, "She's in Love with the Boy", that song I mentioned earlier about Katie and Tommy falling in love and getting married.
 Oh, I'm not so naive that I still believe that song is about me, but I do love the song, and it is still my all-time favorite country music song.
 I just fill in the lyrics with, "Katie and Scott-y at the drive-in movie..."
 It was absolutely incredible.
 I felt like the luckiest person on earth, getting to see both Garth Brooks and Tricia Yearwood in concert.

 One thing I loved most about the show was when Garth stopped singing for a moment and thanked us, the audience, for singing along with him.
 He said it's the greatest compliment a musician can get, having an audience that knows all the words to his songs and actually wanting to sing along.
 I, of course, sang along with every single song he played.
 I had the time of my life that night.
-At the end of the show, Garth had us all stand up and sing along to _Friends in Low Places_.
+At the end of the show, Garth had us all stand up and sing along to "Friends in Low Places".
 It was an epic ending to an unforgettable show.
 I will be forever grateful to Scott's folks for taking us to see Garth in concert, and my only regret is that the Wynn didn't allow us to take ANY pictures in the theatre or during the show.
 At least I have my ticket to prove I was there...